rajesr/psp/README.md

 # Nordea PSP

-This repository contains ,icroservices for nordea psp backend.
+This repository contains microservices for nordea psp backend.
 Microservices are comminucating each other through Apache Kafka.

 ## Installation